-Sally Landrum Counselman writes: This is the Parker-Landrum home built in 1893-94 by my great-grandfather, Hardy Ward Parker (m.
-Sarah Cornelia Edenfield) as he desired his family closer to the schools so his oldest daughter could be educated but not ride in from the home where they resided (still standing near the Jenkins/Screven Co line, but no longer in the family).
-Though the house may currently have Italianate features, it was indeed not designed that way originally.
-It was built by John Miles Edenfield and originally was a Victorian home in mirror vision to the home at the corner of College Avenue and Masonic Street in Millen which he also designed (we have early photographs to confirm the design).
-Rebie Parker Larsen Landrum was the daughter of Hardy W Parker.
+This is the Parker-Landrum home built in 1893-94 by Hardy Ward Parker (m.
+Sarah Cornelia Edenfield) as he desired his family closer to the schools so his oldest daughter could be educated but not ride in by horse or buggy from the home where they resided (still standing near the Jenkins/Screven Co line, but no longer in the family).
+Though the house may currently have a somewhat Italianate presence, it was indeed not designed that way originally.
+It was built by John Miles Edenfield and originally was a Victorian home in mirror vision to the home at the corner of College Avenue and Masonic Street in Millen which he also designed.
+The house has had multiple changes and additions through the years.
+Rebie Parker Larsen Landrum was one of the daughters of Hardy W. and S. Cornelia Parker.
 She and her husband, Crawford Burgess Landrum cared for the Parkers and inherited the home.
 Their son, John William (Bill) Landrum, II and his wife Jackie Burton Landrum cared for the C.B.
 Landrums and inherited the home.
-It is now currently owned by Bill and Jackie’s daughters, one of whom resides there for now with her family.
+It is now currently owned by Bill and Jackie’s daughters.